 Final thoughts: never reach the point of no return

 Ultimately the best way to retain members and make sure your members don't cancel their memberships is to make sure that you never reach that point in the first place.
 When it comes down to it, once someone decides to cancel their membership for anything, the ship has already sailed and the chances of them being persuaded to change their minds are slim to none.
 The task of member retention starts as soon as they sign up for your services, not when they've decided to go elsewhere.
-Ensuring that you have done everything you possibly can to give your members the best possible experience at your gym, studio, or fitness centre is the best way to anchor them at port and to prevent that ship from sailing off to new shores.
+Ensuring that you have done everything you possibly can to give your members the best possible experience at your gym, studio, or fitness centre is the best way to anchor them at the port and to prevent that ship from sailing off to new shores.